ricky0123/vad/README.md

 }
 ```

-With other bundlers, you will have to make sure that you are serving the onnxruntime-web wasm files and the worklet file from this project.
+With other bundlers, you will have to make sure that you are serving the onnxruntime-web wasm files and the worklet file and onnx file from this project.

 ### Node